janko-petkovic/plague-simulator/README.md

 So basically for now we have:

 Headers:
 - Plague.h : infection model class.
-The class should contain the two core methods Flow and Simulate that should compute the ideal, continuous probability developement the disease and the actual Monte Carlo simulation.
+The class should contain the two core methods Flow and Simulate that should compute the deterministic and the stochatic predictions about the disease spread
 - bufferpushbutton.h
 - qsliderfromzero.h
 - scaledvaluelabel.h